Next: , Up: (dir)

 Each tar member must be contiguously stored in a lzip member for the parallel decoding operations like --list to work.
 If any tar member is split over two or more lzip members, the archive must be decoded sequentially.
 See Multi-threaded decoding.

 At the end of the archive file there are two 512-byte blocks filled with binary zeros, interpreted as an end-of-archive indicator.
 These EOA blocks are either compressed in a separate lzip member or compressed along with the tar members contained in the last lzip member.
-For a compressed archive to be recognized by tarlz as appendable, the last lzip member must contain between 512 and 32256 zeros alone.
+For a compressed archive to be recognized by tarlz as appendable, the last lzip member must contain between 512 and 32256 zeros alone (without any non-zero bytes).

 The diagram below shows the correspondence between each tar member (formed by one or two headers plus optional data) in the tar archive and each lzip member in the resulting multimember tar.lz archive, when per file compression is used: